SJS offers many activities for students after school. We provide a wide variety of programs to help each student find something that interests them.

 Cheerleaders must always bring a positive attitude, we must work hard, listen to your coaches, meet new friends and have fun!
 Cheerleading provides kids with great exercise, as well as an excellent social and teambuilding experience.
 Participating in our cheerleading squad can improve your child’s self-confidence and help develop leadership skills.

-Mrs. Fiona Hall, is the moderator for the Chess and Scrabble Club which meets once a week from 3:10 -4:10 pm.
+The Chess and Scrabble Club which meets once a week from 3:10 -4:10 pm.
 Chess and Scrabble have been shown to strengthen problem solving skills, enhance memory and mathematical abilities and foster critical and creative thinking.
 Chess provides a fun forum in which to practice making fast and accurate decisions, and encourages logical and efficient decision making.
 Scrabble improves vocabulary, pattern recognition, and spelling accuracy as well as memory and calculation skills.

 St. Joseph’s Catholic Church is the chartered sponsor for our Cub Scout Pack 10 and Boy Scout Troop 10.
 The mission of Scouting is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
 Pack 10 and Troop 10 have dedicated and strong scout leadership.
 Each grade makes up a “Den” and each Den meets generally twice a month on Sunday afternoons.
 On one of those Sunday afternoons, we also have a Pack meeting, which includes of all the Dens together.
 Activities include regularly scheduled camp outs, the famous “Pinewood Derby” car race, Ocmulgee River float, and a host of other family oriented activities.
 Boy Scouts meet weekly on Sunday at 6;30 pm.
 For Boy Scouts, please contact Scoutmaster Chad Fletcher at chad.fletcher@cox.net.